qlik-oss/mongocursorpagination/README.md

 # mgo-cursor-pagination

-A go package for the mgo mongo driver ([globalsign/mgo](https://github.com/globalsign/mgo)) which ports the find functionality offered by the node.js [mongo-cursor-pagination](https://github.com/mixmaxhq/mongo-cursor-pagination) module reusing some of [minquery](https://github.com/icza/minquery).
+A go package for the mgo mongo driver ([globalsign/mgo](https://github.com/globalsign/mgo)) which ports the find functionality offered by the node.js [mongo-cursor-pagination](https://github.com/mixmaxhq/mongo-cursor-pagination) module.
+Also inspired by [minquery](https://github.com/icza/minquery).

 `mgo-cursor-pagination` helps implementing cursor based pagination in your mongodb backed service:
 ```